textpattern/textpattern.github.io/installation/multi-site-textpattern.md

 category: Installation
 published: true
 title: Multi-site installation guide
-description: Installing Textpattern CMS as a multi-site installation
+description: Installing Textpattern CMS as a multi-site installation.
 ---

-A multi-site installation allows you to use a single Textpattern installation to run multiple websites.
+A multi-site installation allows you to use a single Textpattern CMS installation to run multiple websites.
 Each site has its own website design and separate admin login, but you have only one copy of Textpattern to maintain and update.

 # Quick installation/upgrade guide